BolajiAyodeji/Blogposts/ck2cr59pe00l0p4s13oflo2z4.md

 - Go to your repository folder

-- Initialize git (you can do that by right clicking in the root folder)
+- Initialize git (you can do that by right-clicking in the root folder)

 - Ensure your work tree is clean (you can do that by running `git status`)